OpenNebula/docs/source/intro_release_notes/upgrades/upgrading_single.rst

 Before proceeding, make sure you don't have any VMs in a transient state (prolog, migr, epil, save).
 Wait until these VMs get to a final state (running, suspended, stopped, done).
 Check the :ref:`Managing Virtual Machines guide <vm_guide_2>` for more information on the VM life-cycle.

 Step 2.
-Set all Host to Offline Mode
+Set All Hosts to Offline Mode
 ================================================================================

-Set all host to offline mode to stop all monitoring processes
+Set all Hosts to offline mode to stop all monitoring processes.

 Step 3.
 Stop OpenNebula
 ================================================================================

 Stop OpenNebula and any other related services you may have running: OneFlow, EC2, and Sunstone.
-Preferably use the system tools, like `systemctl` or `service` as `root` in order to stop the services.
+It's preferable to use the system tools, like `systemctl` or `service` as `root` in order to stop the services.

 .. warning:: Make sure that every OpenNebula process is stopped.
 The output of `systemctl list-units | grep opennebula` should be empty.

 Step 4.
-Backup OpenNebula Configuration
+Back-up OpenNebula Configuration
 ================================================================================

-Backup the configuration files located in **/etc/one** and **/var/lib/one/remotes/etc**.
-You don't need to do a manual backup of your database, the ``onedb`` command will perform one automatically.
+Back-up the configuration files located in **/etc/one** and **/var/lib/one/remotes/etc**.
+You don't need to do a manual backup of your database; the ``onedb`` command will perform one automatically.

 .. prompt:: text # auto